"""Implementation of hybrid table parser."""

 super/subscripts.
 Adds <s></s> around flagged text.

-strip_text : str, optional (default: '')
+strip_text : str or sequence of str, optional (default: '')

 edge_tol : int, optional (default: 50)